-Series for Germany only cover West Germany prior to 1991.
+Series for "Germany" include only West Germany prior to 1991.

 Series that cross the euro boundary (January 1999) are discontinuous; they are measured in Deutsche Marks (DEM) prior to that date and in euros (EUR) after, as marked in the unit-descriptor.